xinsys/handbook/_pages/about-us/teams/strategy.md

 ## About Us

 The folks on our team hail from varied backgrounds — law, engineering, visual design, user experience, service design, systems thinking, data science, acquisitions, policy, DevOps, research, facilitation, and product management among them.
 While we’re not united by a common skillset, we all share a deep passion for solving the complex, systemic challenges that prevent our partner agencies from reaching their goals.

-### Structure

-As per [the org chart](/org-chart), 18F Strategy is itself composed of smaller sub-eams, each served by a **team lead** to help coordinate and advocate.
-While most strategists at 18F work in cross-functional _project_ teams, the team-led teams serve as small communities of practice to encourage cross-pollination that might not otherwise occur in a large, distributed team.

-Currently, we are structured as follows:
-    * Gail Swanson - Chapter Leadership

-    * Angela Colter
-        - Jesse Taggert
-        - Lane Becker
-        - Michael Cata
-        - Tom Black

-    * Alex Pandel
-        - Ed Mullen
-        - Jeremy Zilar
-        - Michael Hsu
-        - Nikki Lee

-    * Cyd Harrell
-        - Adrian Webb
-        - Kane Baccigalupi
-        - Jay Huie
-        - Zac Cohn

-    * Nikki Zeichner
-        - Brandon Kirby
-        - Timothy B Jones
-        - Robert Sosinski